-You are automatically enrolled in the prescription drug plan administered by Express Scripts (formerly Medco) when you enroll in one of the medical options.
+You are automatically enrolled in the prescription drug plan administered by OptumRX when you enroll in one of the medical options.

 The prescription drug plan provides retail and mail services.
 Under the retail network service, you can visit any in-network pharmacy for your short-term prescription drug needs.
 For a 30-day drug supply, the following co-payments apply:

 - $30 for preferred brands (See Drug Formulary)